arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

 * the engine is not yet performance-optimized and well configured

 * the datafile debugger (arango-dfdb) cannot be used with this storage engine

+* APIs that return collection properties or figures will return slightly different attributes for the RocksDB engine than for the MMFiles engine.
+For example, the attributes `journalSize`, `doCompact`, `indexBuckets` and `isVolatile` are present in the MMFiles engine but not in the RocksDB engine.
+The memory usage figures reported for collections in the RocksDB engine are estimate values, whereas they are exact in the MMFiles engine.

+* the RocksDB engine does not support some operations which only make sense in the context of the MMFiles engine.
+These are:

+  - the `rotate` method on collections
+  - the `flush()` method for WAL files

 ### RocksDB storage engine: supported index types